-Patient feedback we reviewed indicated that staff were friendly, caring and empathetic to their needs.
-Staff provided us with specific examples of where they felt they had been particularly caring towards patients.
-This included providing additional support and follow up for older patients, and to other vulnerable patients during the Covid-19 pandemic.
-One nurse described some of the practical ways she had supported a very nervous patient undertake their treatment.
+On-line patient feedback we reviewed indicated that staff were friendly, caring and empathetic to their needs.
+Staff provided us with examples of where they had been particularly caring towards patients which included delivering prescriptions to patients' homes during the Covid-19 pandemic.